CayeOficial/GriefersTrap/README.md

 - Is ipset/iptables installed and/or enabled?
 Run `ipset` and `iptables`, if some (or both) of them returns "command not found" you should turn arround and re-read the installation guide.
 - Did the app throw any error?
 Try adding the `--debug` flag at the end of the startup command to check for errors.
 - The app will try to setup iptables/ipset once, to make a fresh setup, scroll down to the "Removing restrictions" category of this page and delete the `.ipset` file.
+- If nothing of that works, contact me through discord or open an issue.
+I'll try to help :)

 # 🔐 - Removing restrictions